UNITED WAY ROCK RIVER VALLEY

 - Painting Born Learning trails

-- Assembling of furniture and playground equipment
+- Assembling furniture and playground equipment

 - Maintaining outdoor education spaces